 In August 2007, Mr. David Portnoy (the plaintiff) brought an action against the Company and its directors in Delaware Chancery Court in New Castle County.
 The plaintiff alleged breaches of fiduciary duties in connection with the Company's 2007 Annual Meeting and requested declaratory and injunctive relief relating to the election of directors at that meeting.
-On January 22, 2008, the Court issued an order under which the Company was required to hold a special meeting of stockholders for the election of directors on March 4, 2008; and the order provided that directors who sat on the Company's Board of Directors prior to the 2007 Annual Meeting would continue in office until the special meeting.
+On January 22, 2008, the Court issued an order under which the Company was required to hold a special meeting of stockholders for the election of directors on March 4, 2008 and the order provided that directors who sat on the Company's Board of Directors prior to the 2007 Annual Meeting would continue in office until the special meeting.
 On March 4, 2008, the Company held a Special Meeting of Stockholders, at which the directors nominated in management's proxy statement dated February 11, 2008 were elected by the Company's stockholders.

 On May 9, 2011, the Company was notified that Mr. David Portnoy nominated five directors to the Company's board of directors to compete with the Company's board of directors at the 2011 Annual Meeting.
 Mr. Portnoy conducted his own solicitation of the Company's stockholders in favor of his nominees.
-In light of the activities associated with the 2007 annual meeting, on June 6, 2011, Mr. Portnoy brought another action seeking declaratory relief in the Delaware Chancery Court before the same judge that had ruled on the 2007 action.
+In light of the activities associated with the 2007 annual meeting, on June 6, 2011, Mr. Portnoy brought another action seeking declaratory relief in the Delaware Chancery Court.

 On August 24, 2011, the Board of Directors of the Company approved funding a Grantor trust to escrow the amounts that may become payable to certain members of senior management ("the Participants") under their respective Employment Agreements as a result of a Change in Control (as that term is defined in the respective employment agreements as a majority change in the Company's Board of Directors).
 On August 25, 2011, the Company transferred \$2,500,000 to the Trust which is designated as restricted cash.
 The Trust became irrevocable upon the Change in Control on August 25, 2011.
-During the three months ended February 28, 2014 and February 28, 2013, \$1,790 and \$8,434, respectively, in legal fees were paid from the trust on behalf of one of the Participants.
-As of February 28, 2014 and November 30, 2013 the balance in the trust is \$739,969 and \$764,192, respectively, which is reflected in the accompanying consolidated balance sheets as of February 28, 2014 and November 30, 2013.
-As of February 28, 2014, one of the three Participants continues to be employed by the Company.
-In April 2014, subsequent to the balance sheet date, the balance in the trust was transferred to the Company.
+During the three months ended May 31, 2014 and May 31, 2013, \$0 and \$41,287, respectively, in legal fees were paid from the trust on behalf of one of the Participants.
+During the six months ended May 31, 2014 and May 31, 2013, \$1,790 and \$49,721, respectively, in legal fees were paid from the trust on behalf of one of the Participants.
+During the second quarter fiscal 2014, the balance in the trust was transferred to the Company.
+As of May 31, 2014 and November 30, 2013 the balance in the trust is \$0 and \$764,192, respectively, which is reflected in the accompanying consolidated balance sheets as of May 31, 2014 and November 30, 2013.
+As of May 31, 2014, one of the three Participants continues to be employed by the Company.

-The Company held its 2011 Annual Meeting of Stockholders on August 25, 2011 ("the Annual Meeting").
-The final voting results were certified by the Inspector of Elections on August 30, 2011.
-Mr. Portnoy's nominees were elected to the Company's Board of Directors triggering a complete change in the Company's Board of Directors.
+The Company held its 2011 Annual Meeting of Stockholders on August 25, 2011 at which meeting Mr. Portnoy's nominees were elected to the Company's Board of Directors triggering a complete change in the Company's Board of Directors.